Digital Project Delivery Coming Spring 2020

 - Understand what AIM information should be entered during this phase

-Session Four: Digital Project Delivery During Construction (Breakout group w/ 2 from each discipline) (4h)
+Session Five: Digital Project Delivery During Construction (Breakout group w/ 2 from each discipline) (4h)

 In the third breakout session, attendees will be provided with the practical guidance on how to respond to digital project delivery requirements during construction of a project.
 Breakout groups will walk through construction activities to appreciate implications.
 Attendees will: